 The Social Enterprise Category supports not-for-profit organisations and businesses to build or establish innovative revenue generating projects, while also creating community benefits.
 Priority will be given to social businesses with a mission aimed at the creation of employment opportunities for people facing barriers to workforce participation.
 Funds should be directed towards building employment opportunities and not primarily to wages.
-In addition, priority will be given to applications which provide a service or product that addresses an identified social, environmental or cultural need that is not being met by the commercial market, and/or develop income streams that allow social businesses to become self- sustaining and independent.
+In addition, priority will be given to applications which provide a service or product that addresses an identified social, environmental or cultural need that is not being met by the commercial market, and/or develop income streams that allow social businesses to become self-sustaining and independent.

 Maximum grant: \$15,000.
-Two projects were funded for 2021 and the average grant was \$13,750.
+Three projects were funded in 2023 and the average grant was \$12,000.

-Annual Grants 2022 - Guidelines Community Development Stream (Page 2 of 2)
+Community Development Stream Fact Sheet (Page 2 of 2)

-Is your project: Contact Council Officer: Relating to the Yana Ngargna Plan: From the local Aboriginal community For services targeted to the Aboriginal Community Recognising the local Aboriginal Community Responding to the needs and addressing emerging issues from the Aboriginal community in Yarra Colin Hunter (Community Planner - Aboriginal Partnerships) 9205 5014 Colin.Hunter@yarracity.vic.gov.au or Daniel Ducrou (Special Projects Officer) 9205 5107 Daniel.Ducrou@yarracity.vic.gov.au Relating to the Access and Inclusion Strategy: Supporting people with disabilities Increasing the representation and/or participation of people with disabilities in the community Responding to the needs and addressing emerging issues of people with disabilities in Yarra Laurice Younge (Access and Inclusion Project Officer) 9205 5414 Laurice.Younge@yarracity.vic.gov.au Relating to the Multicultural Partnerships Plan: Creating opportunities for people from multicultural backgrounds to make connections and share traditions Providing opportunities for cultural exchange between community groups Responding to the needs and addressing emerging issues from multicultural communities in Yarra Addressing racism in the community Kathy Vrettas (Community Planner - Multicultural Affairs & Neighbourhood Houses) 9205 5566 Katherine.Vrettas@yarracity.vic.gov.au or Cristina Del Frate (Community Partnerships Team Leader) 9205 5174 Cristina.DelFrate@yarracity.vic.gov.au Relating to Council Plan - Objective 1 "A Healthy Yarra": Addressing health and safety issues in Yarra Promoting mental health and wellbeing Reducing the Harm from alcohol, tobacco and other drugs Steph Ashby (Senior Planner Community Health and Safety) 9205 5481 Steph.Ashby@yarracity.vic.gov.au Addressing issues of women's health: Targeting the prevention of violence against women and children Responding to the needs and addressing emerging issues from women in Yarra Laura Duncan (Community Grants Officer) 9205 5170 Laura.Duncan@yarracity.vic.gov.au From and/or supporting the LGBTIQ+ (Lesbian, Gay, Bisexual, Transgender, Intersex and Queer) community Responding to the needs and addressing emerging issues of the LGBTIQ+ community in Yarra Increasing the representation and/or participation of the LGBTIQ+ community Michael van Vliet (Community Grants Team Leader) 9205 5146 Michael.vanVliet@yarracity.vic.gov.au Relating to the Active and Healthy Ageing Strategy: Providing accessible and inclusive recreational and social activities Increasing the representation and/or participation of older people in the community Responding to the needs and addressing emerging issues of older people in Yarra Cheryle Gray (Coordinator Community Planning) 9205 5175 Cheryle.Gray@yarracity.vic.gov.au Relating to the Gambling Policy: Providing education on the risks of poker machine gambling for Yarra residents, businesses and visitors Julia Bennett-Mitrovski (Senior Planner Social Strategy) 9205 5490 Julia.Bennett-Mitrovski@yarracity.vic.gov.au Developing a local social enterprise in Yarra (applicants to the Social Enterprise category) Michael van Vliet (Community Grants Team Leader) 9205 5146 Michael.vanVliet@yarracity.vic.gov.au
+Is your project: Contact Council Officer: Relating to the Yana Ngargna Plan: From the local Aboriginal community For services targeted to the Aboriginal Community Recognising the local Aboriginal Community Responding to the needs and addressing emerging issues from the Aboriginal community in Yarra Michael van Vliet (Community Grants Team Leader) 9205 5146 Michael.vanVliet@yarracity.vic.gov.au Relating to the Access and Inclusion Strategy: Supporting people with disabilities Increasing the representation and/or participation of people with disabilities in the community Responding to the needs and addressing emerging issues of people with disabilities in Yarra Laurice Younge (Access and Inclusion Project Officer) 9205 5414 Laurice.Younge@yarracity.vic.gov.au Relating to the Multicultural Partnerships Plan: Creating opportunities for people from multicultural backgrounds to make connections and share traditions Providing opportunities for cultural exchange between community groups Responding to the needs and addressing emerging issues from multicultural communities in Yarra Addressing racism in the community Kathy Vrettas (Community Planner - Multicultural Affairs & Neighbourhood Houses) 9205 5566 Katherine.Vrettas@yarracity.vic.gov.au Relating to Council Plan - Objective 1 "A Healthy Yarra": Addressing health and safety issues in Yarra Promoting mental health and wellbeing Reducing the Harm from alcohol, tobacco and other drugs Lauren Krnjacki, Senior Planner (Community Health and Safety) 9205 5534 Lauren.Krnjacki@yarracity.vic.gov.au Addressing issues of women's health: Targeting the prevention of violence against women and children Responding to the needs and addressing emerging issues from women in Yarra Lauren Krnjacki, Senior Planner (Community Health and Safety) 9205 5534 Lauren.Krnjacki@yarracity.vic.gov.au From and/or supporting the LGBTIQ+ (Lesbian, Gay, Bisexual, Transgender, Intersex and Queer) community Responding to the needs and addressing emerging issues of the LGBTIQ+ community in Yarra Increasing the representation and/or participation of the LGBTIQ+ community Michael van Vliet (Community Grants Team Leader) 9205 5146 Michael.vanVliet@yarracity.vic.gov.au Relating to the Active and Healthy Ageing Strategy: Providing accessible and inclusive recreational and social activities Increasing the representation and/or participation of older people in the community Responding to the needs and addressing emerging issues of older people in Yarra Lauren Brooker (Coordinator Positive Ageing) 9426 5667 Lauren.Brooker@yarracity.vic.gov.au Relating to the Gambling Policy: Providing education on the risks of poker machine gambling for Yarra residents, businesses and visitors Lauren Krnjacki, Senior Planner (Community Health and Safety) 9205 5534 Lauren.Krnjacki@yarracity.vic.gov.au Developing a local social enterprise in Yarra (applicants to the Social Enterprise category) Michael van Vliet (Community Grants Team Leader) 9205 5146 Michael.vanVliet@yarracity.vic.gov.au

-Climate Action Stream Fact Sheet (Page 1 of 2)
+Climate Action and Environment Stream Fact Sheet (Page 1 of 2)